 Starting a new business might look like a challenging task and may even hinder your capacity to think rationally.
-Lot of start-ups fail in the market as they get misled by misinformation and by the fact that “there are other competitors out there and their products have a demand and new products fail due their limited capacity to target the customers”.
+A lot of start-ups fail in the market as they get misled by misinformation and by the fact that “there are other competitors out there and their products have a demand and new products fail due to their limited capacity to target the customers”.

 According to a study, nine out of ten startups will fail.
 This is a hard and bleak truth, but one that you’d do well to meditate on.
 Entrepreneurs may even want to write their failure post-mortem before they launch their business.

 Why?
 Because very optimistic entrepreneur needs a dose of reality now and then.
 Cold statistics like these are not intended to discourage entrepreneurs, but to encourage them to work smarter and harder.

 Some hopeful entrepreneurs even struggle which business to choose and how to plan the strategy to cater to the demand of customers.
 You have to remember that “the customer is the king”.
 Choosing your business wisely depends upon the fact that your business should have enough financial resources and manpower to cater to the demands of customers.
 A happy customer will always share the experience with others and this way your business will grow.

 Think of any big business.
 They all started with little investment.
 Its important for any business to understand how it will benefit people and will it be able to satisfy their needs and demands.
 Every business has its target group of people and it should be kept in mind that the business model is successful only when your product or service sells in the market and achieves the desired goal.

 Before starting a new business, a market survey should be done painstakingly to know the different products and their uses.
 Your product should not be similar, but it should stand out in the crowd and should have more features.
 Think of the iPhone.
 It rules the smartphone market.
 The reason is that it offers a wide range of features.
 Similarly, your product should have enough features to entice customers to buy it.